D4r1inG/axios-refresh-me/README.md

 // Register the request observer with custom options registerRequestObserver({
+  // Logic to get a new token
   refreshHandler: async () => {
-    // Logic to get a new token
     const newToken = await getNewToken();
     return newToken;
   },
-  statusCodes: [401], // Status codes to trigger the refresh handler });
+  // Status codes to trigger the refresh handler, default is [401]
+  statusCodes: [401],
+  // Retry count for the requests after refreshing the token successfully, default is 1
+  retryCount: 1,
+  // The request observer uses abort signals to cancel the requests, set this option to true to combine the abort signals
+  // from the request observer and default signal from the Axios request, default is false
+  combineAbortSignals: false,
+  // Function to determine if the request should be retried, will override the statusCodes option, default is undefined
+  shouldRefresh: (error) => {
+    // Logic to determine if the request should be retried return error.response?.status === 401;
+  },
+});

 // Create an instance of AxiosClient